TheMeadBrewer/Williamson-Encoder/README.md

 Status: Frozen release
 License: GNU Affero General Public License v3.0 (AGPL-3.0)

-Guarantees: Lossless • Linear-time • Benchmarked
+Williamson v93 is a lossless text encoding system built around large-scale structural lexicon matching.
+It is the final result of a first-generation design approach and is published as a stable, complete artifact.

+This repository exists to preserve that work as it actually stood: measured, benchmarked, and finished.

 Overview

-Williamson v93 is a lossless text encoding system based on large-scale structural lexicon matching.
+Most modern tokenizers rely on byte-pair encoding (BPE) or closely related variants.
+These approaches optimize for frequency, gradually merging adjacent symbols and hoping structure emerges over time.

+Williamson takes a different path.

-Instead of byte-pair merges, Williamson identifies and substitutes frequent multi-token patterns using a fixed lexicon, producing compact encodings with predictable, linear-time performance.
+Instead of merging symbols, it identifies explicit multi-token patterns and substitutes them directly using a fixed lexicon.
+The result is a compact, lossless representation with predictable, linear-time performance.

-v93 is a complete, first-generation system.
-It is published as a stable baseline and is intentionally frozen.
+Version 93 (“v93”) represents the point at which this approach was fully explored and brought to completion.

-Key Results
+Results
 Compression

-Measured against modern BPE tokenizers on real corpora:

-Prose: ~1.28× improvement
+On real-world corpora, Williamson v93 achieves consistent improvements over modern BPE tokenizers:

+Prose text: approximately 1.28× improvement

-Domain text (code / JSON / markdown): up to 1.11× improvement
+Domain text (code, JSON, markdown): up to 1.11× improvement

-Lossless: ✓ byte-for-byte reconstruction
+Reconstruction is strictly lossless in all cases

+These numbers are measured, not extrapolated, and are reproducible using the included benchmarks.

 Performance

-Encode: ≥ 3× faster than cl100k
+Williamson v93 is designed for speed as well as size:

+Encoding runs at 3× or more the speed of cl100k

-Decode: faster than encode
+Decoding is faster than encoding

-Streaming, single-pass operation
+Processing is single-pass and linear in input size

-No backtracking, no regex engines, no heuristics
+There is no backtracking, no regex machinery, and no heuristic recovery.

 How It Works (High Level)

-Williamson v93 operates on a flat 1D atom stream:
+Williamson v93 operates on a flat, one-dimensional atom stream.

-Text is atomized into literals, variables, punctuation, whitespace, etc.

-A large lexicon (~85k templates) captures frequent structural patterns.
+Text is first atomized into a sequence of basic units (literals, identifiers, punctuation, whitespace, and so on).
+A large lexicon—approximately 85,000 templates—captures frequent structural patterns across these atoms.

-Templates are matched greedily in linear time.
+During encoding, templates are matched greedily in linear time and replaced with compact identifiers.
+Decoding reverses the process and reproduces the original byte sequence exactly.

-Encoded output substitutes templates with compact IDs.

-Decoding restores the original text exactly.

-Note: v93 treats whitespace as payload.
-This is an explicit architectural choice and a known limit of the design.
+Note: In v93, whitespace is treated as payload.
+This is a deliberate architectural choice and a known limitation of the design, documented here for completeness.

 Design Constraints

-v93 was built under strict rules:
+From the beginning, v93 was developed under a small set of non-negotiable rules:

 Lossless or fail